Relationships wane after initial passion

 Finally, have you considered discussing this matter with your girlfriend?
 Communicating openly and honestly with her may help you both decide what your next steps in the relationship should be.
 For example, has she sensed your "emotional independence" and how does that make her feel?
 Do you both have the same goals for the relationship?
 Does the relationship fill both of your emotional and sexual needs?
 What would each of you have to do to make the relationship more fulfilling?

 If you and your girlfriend would like, you may pursue individual therapy or couples therapy to deal with any issues in your relationship.
-If you or your girlfriend is a student at Columbia, you can make an appointment to see any provider from Counseling and Psychological Services by calling x4-2878 to make an appointment.
+If you or your girlfriend is a student at Columbia, you can make an appointment by contacting the Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
 You may also want to check out the responses in the Go Ask Alice! relationships archives for more information.

 Whatever you decide, keep in mind that getting the groove back into a relationship — or deciding that it is best to end it — takes two.